Education

 Bird-e1497113097343.png

 Before we get too far, let's first define what a flashback is!
-Whether you're a trauma survivor yourself, or a loved one/supporter of one who’s trying to learn more, you may be surprised to learn there are different types of flashbacks:
+Whether you're a trauma survivor yourself, or a loved one/supporter who is trying to learn more, you may be surprised to learn there are different types of flashbacks:

-We recognize that half the battle when you're struggling is being able to just remember that these tools even exist and are available to you.
-When you're terrified, feeling very young, or you aren't oriented to the present, it can be really hard to even recognize that you're symptomatic.
-Try to be compassionate with yourself (or your friend, family member, or client) about this.
+We recognize that half the battle when you're struggling with any post-traumatic is just being able to remember that these tools even exist or are available to you.
+When you're terrified, feeling very young, or you aren't oriented to the present, it can be really hard to even recognize that you're having symptoms.
+It can all feel so real.
+Try to be compassionate with yourself (or your friend, family member, or client).
 Years upon years, sometimes decades, were spent responding to distress/trauma in the same exact way; it is very hard to retrain the brain to respond differently when you're only presented an opportunity to try every so often.
-Also, flashbacks stem from a completely different section of our daily-functioning brain.
-It takes hard work to override that circuitry, and none of us think very logically or critically when we’re flooded with fear and adrenaline.
-But, with practice, and utilizing these skills as early in your symptoms as you can, you'll find they become more habitual and automatic - taking less conscious effort and acting more like muscle memory.

 Let's get to it!